-Students will:
+The graduate will:

-- 1. Use clinical reasoning to provide holistic patient-centered care to individuals, families and groups. - 2.
+- 1. Use clinical reasoning to provide holistic patient-centered care to diverse patient populations across the lifespan. - 2.
 Assume accountability for own behavior and nursing practice based upon legal and ethical principles, regulatory guidelines, and professional standards. - 3.
-Manage patient care through effective communication and interdisciplinary collaboration within systems-based practice. - 4.
-Use information and technology to communicate, manage knowledge, mitigate error, and support decision making. - 5.
-Communicate effectively with patients, families, and colleagues, fostering mutual respect and shared decision making, to enhance patient satisfaction and health outcomes. - 6.
-Function effectively within nursing and interdisciplinary teams, fostering open communication, mutual respect, shared decision making, and collaboration. - 7.
-Minimize risk of harm to patients and providers through both system effectiveness and individual performance. - 8.
-Participate in quality improvement initiatives to improve the quality and safety of patient care. - 9.
-Utilize the best current evidence coupled with clinical expertise and consideration of patients' preferences, experience, and values to make practice decisions.
+Manage patient care through effective communication, interdisciplinary collaboration and information technology to support decision making within systems-based practice. - 4.
+Participate in initiatives to minimize the risk of harm and optimize the quality and safety of patient care through individual performance and system effectiveness. - 5.
+Use the best current evidence coupled with clinical expertise and consideration of patients' preferences, experience, and values to make practice decisions.